NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Calendar/overview.md

 page_title: RadCalendar Overview | Progress NativeScript UI Documentation
 description: This article is a short description and summary of RadCalendar's features and their usage with Angular
 slug: calendar-overview-angular
-tags: calendar, overview, angular
+tags: calendar, overview, angular, nativescript, professional, ui
 position: 1
 publish: true
 ---

-# RadCalendar for Angular: Overview
+# RadCalendar for Angular Overview
 {% typedoc_link classes:RadCalendar %} for NativeScript is based on the corresponding native calendar components from the Progress UI for iOS and Progress UI for Android suites.
 It exposes a unified API covering all major features coming from the native components like:
 - inline events
 - different view modes